• Skip to primary navigation

 • Easy to make.
 Instant Pot pulled pork butt is without a doubt my family’s favorite dinner.
 It makes the kitchen smell mouthwateringly incredible, and it feels like an extravagant meal even though it’s super simple to make — no meat smoker or slow cooker required!

 • Quick.
 If you’re a fan of smoking meat you know the time and effort that goes into making things like pulled pork butt, but this is not like that at all.
-This recipe is done in under an hour and a half.
+This recipe is done in under an hour and a half and while it’s cooking you can easily whip up some Blueberry BBQ Sauce to go with it.

 • It makes a ton.
 You’re guaranteed leftovers with this recipe, which you can use to make other recipes such as Pulled Pork Sliders or Brunswick Stew.